-5. The amount appearing in the non current portion as on the respective reporting date are exclusive of loan classified under Current maturities of long term borrowing disclosed under note no. 22.

-6. The credit facilities are subject to certain financial and non- financial covenants.
-The primary covenants which must be complied with include debt service coverage ratio, total outside liabilities to total net worth, fixed assets coverage ratio, ratio of total term liabilities to net worth and net debt to EBITDA.
+- 5. The amount appearing in the non current portion as on the respective reporting date are exclusive of loan classified under Current maturities of long term borrowing disclosed under note no. 22. - 6.
+The credit facilities are subject to certain financial and non-financial covenants.
+The primary covenants which must be complied with included ebts ervice coverage ratio, total outside liabilities to total networth, fixed assets coverage ratio and ratio of total term liabilities to net worth.
 The Company has complied with the covenants as per the terms of the loan agreement.